Main

 • We have reused sugar cane chaff as fuel for power generation.

-• We have made sludge generated by wastewater treatment dried and used them as boiler fuel.
+• We use construction waste and surplus sludge generated from wastewater treatment as boiler fuel.

 • Remnants of strawberry flesh on leaves removed from cut strawberries, are utilized to make juice.